michigoetz-tpm/tpm-advent-calendar-2025/README.md

 ## 🚀 Getting Started

-1. **Follow along daily** - New content drops every morning in December
+1. ~~**Follow along daily** - New content drops every morning in December~~
+2. **Revisit the content** - The Advent Calendar is unfortunately already history for 2025 & will bring it back in 2026.
+Check out the content on the website where all posts are linked
-2. **Pick one action item** - Each day has exactly one thing you can implement
+3. **Pick one action item** - Each day has exactly one thing you can implement
-3. **Share your wins** - Tag me on LinkedIn when you apply something
+4. **Share your wins** - Tag me on LinkedIn when you apply something

 ## 📁 Repository Structure